1npo/frigate/README.md

 ## Motivation

 I created Frigate because I love Balatro, and I really wanted to play a game that applies similar roguelike deckbuilding mechanics to Yahtzee instead of poker.
-I wanted to work on a personal software project I'd actually use regularly, so that I'd stay motivated to keep working on it until it was "finished", and Frigate fit the bill.
+I also wanted to work on a personal software project I'd actually use regularly, so that I'd stay motivated to keep working on it until it was "finished".

 ## Acknowledgements